Lon-the-ham/MDM_Bot/documentation.md

 > youtube_download 		= true

 into your `.env`-file and set the ones you want to disable to `false`.
+The one's set to `true` or not mentioned here at all will be loaded as usual.